anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 ## NIH Systems Interoperation Working Group

-<hero small>The NIH Systems Interoperation Working Group group will spearhead technical improvements to the NCPI participating platforms that enable improved interoperability.
-We will demonstrate progress rooted in realistic researcher use cases every 6 months.</hero>
+The NIH Systems Interoperation Working Group group will spearhead technical improvements to the NCPI participating platforms that enable improved interoperability.
+We will demonstrate progress rooted in realistic researcher use cases every 6 months.

 **Co-Chairs**
 - Brian O’Connor (Broad)